 God helped me to come to the same conclusion as a statement that Dr Hart made:

 “Your [abuser] has stolen your childhood.
 Don’t let him rob your peace of mind as an adult.”

 I won’t lie and say that it was an easy journey.
-It was very, very painful.
+It was a very, very painful one.
 And it took a number of years to get through.
 Yet, even when I was reaching out for help, I never truly thought I would be able to get to the place where I would be completely healthy and whole in dealing with the sexual part of my life and the memories that haunted me for so many years.
 I was willing for any relief that I could get.

 You will probably need help.
 Your spouse will eventually need to be a part of the healing process.
 But most husbands and wives do not know how to unpack such delicate and yet powerful emotions without professional help.
 Some do, but not many.

 If you reach out for help though, be careful.
 Don’t trust just anyone to help you deal with this type of problem.
 Not all friends, family members and counselors are “marriage-friendly.”
 Many of them can actually hurt you and your marriage in the process, more than help it.
 That’s what recent studies are showing.

 I’m all for good counsel, but make sure it’s truly the type of counsel you need.
 We have several articles posted within the “Marriage Counseling” Topic that I recommend you read.
 It’s important that you have a better grasp on this whole thing.
 And if you need help finding a “Marriage-friendly” counselor, you can look into the “Links” part of that topic.
 There are ministries, like Focus on the Family, that you can locate the one who can best help you.